dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

 Mount control
 -------------

-When the `mount-control interface </t/the-mount-control-interface/28953/6>`__ is connected, a snapped application or service can use the *mount* command to mount transient (non-persistent) and persistent filesystem mount points:
+When the :ref:`mount-control interface <the-mount-control-interface>` is connected, a snapped application or service can use the *mount* command to mount transient (non-persistent) and persistent filesystem mount points:

 .. code:: bash